• Skip to primary navigation

 Right up there at the top of most searched chicken recipes is "chicken wings".

-The story goes Teressa deep fried the wings and flavored them with some special sauce.
+The story goes Teressa deep-fried the wings and flavored them with some special sauce.
 The wings became an instant hit in Buffalo and then around the country.
-Restaurants (and the chicken industry) loved that someone came up with a way to use the often-neglected chicken wing.
+Restaurants (and the chicken industry) loved that someone devised a way to use the often-neglected chicken wing.

 You will find hundreds of recipes for chicken wings on the Internet, some fried, some baked but each with its own unique sauce.
-I think you will enjoy this recipe that calls for both frying and baking the wings.
+I think you will enjoy this recipe for frying and baking the wings.

 And equally important, don't forget the celery and blue cheese dressing to help ease the pain of the hot sauce.